Career & Employability

 Career Strategy Workshop

-The Career Strategy Workshop is a program that empowers participating institutions to develop an effective career services strategy or reviewing an existing one.
-Institutions are guided through a process of needs assessment, goal setting, effective data collection, exploring funding opportunities and setting up innovative systems that sustainably drive student employability outcomes.
+This initiative empowers participating institutions to develop an effective career services strategy, and structure or review and improve on an existing one.
+Institutions are guided through a series of activities like needs assessment, goal setting, exploring funding opportunities, and building competence with tools to sustainably drive their student employability outcomes.

 Request unit-specific support